6 Continuous Probability

 \[ f(x) = \frac{1}{\sqrt{2\pi}\,\sigma} \exp\left(-\frac{1}{2}\left(\frac{x - \mu}{\sigma}\right)^2\right) \]

-In R, this function this PDF is given by dnorm and the corresponding CDF by pnorm.
+In R, this PDF is given by dnorm and the corresponding CDF by pnorm.

 A random outcome is said to be normally distributed with mean m and standard deviation s if its CDF is defined by